Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Quarks, leptons and vector and scalar gauge fields in the spin-charge-family theory

-The eight families of the first member of the eight-plet of quarks from Table~\ref{Table so13+1.}, for example, that is of the right handed $u_{1R}$ quark, are presented in the left column of Table~\ref{Table III.}~\cite{JMP}.
-In the right column of the same table the equivalent eight-plet of the right handed neutrinos $\nu_{1R}$ are presented.
+The eight families of the right handed $u_{1R}$ quark (the first member of the eight-plet of quarks from Tables~\ref{Table so13+1.} -- \ref{Table so13+1.b}) and of the right handed $\nu_{1R}$ leptons (the first member of the eight-plet of leptons from Tables~\ref{Table so13+1.} -- \ref{Table so13+1.b}) are presented as an example in Table~\ref{Table III.}~\cite{JMP}.

 All the other members of any of the eight families of quarks or leptons follow from any member of a particular family by the application of the operators $N^{\pm}_{R,L}$ and $\tau^{(2,1)\pm}$ on this particular member.